arksch/zwitscher/README.md

 - Better features (features.py)
   - Syntactic features for sentence distance
+  - Use a dictionary for the words used in argument span labeling features
+  - Use capitalization
   - Not only use the first connective word for argument span features
   - Faster feature calculation
 - Better evaluation